Background music "Hello New Day" courtesy of Roger Clyne and the Peacemakers.

 This event is a tribute to the rich and colorful history of Tequila and Mezcal and provides a unique opportunity to learn more about these traditional spirits as attendees experience the true essence of tequila and mezcal firsthand.
 The Expo will be held at the Museum of Monterey, 5 Custom House Plaza, Monterey, CA 93940.
 For more information, visit: Monterey Tequila and Mezcal Expo

-Many taco teams will compete for $10,000 offering tens of thousands of tacos to event attendees.
-Other familiar parts of the fiesta will return: Lucha Libre wrestling, live surf music, cooking demonstrations, mariachi bands and $2 tacos everywhere. $20 admission to the Tequila Tasting Tent buys you 10 samples from 30 different brands (over 100 different tequilas to choose from).
+Many taco teams will compete offering tens of thousands of tacos to event attendees.
+Other familiar parts of the fiesta will return: Lucha Libre wrestling, live music, and cooking demonstrations.
+Admission to the Tequila Tasting Tent buys you samples from many different brands.
 Event will be held on the grass at Salt River Fields in Scottsdale, AZ.
 Free parking for all.
 For more information, visit: Arizona Taco Festival - Tequila Expo

-The LA International Spirits Expo holds its 1st annual competition at the Los Angeles Convention Center on October 21st - 26th.
+The LA International Spirits Expo held its 1st annual competition at the Los Angeles Convention Center on October 21st - 26th, 2013.
 This Expo will become the platform for new and mature companies that produce spirits alongside companies that make their market around spirits.
 This EXCLUSIVE EVENT gives the participants the exposure they deserve to be successful in the global spirits market and industry.

 Tours to the Land of the Blue Agave